 Things to know before doing

-First and foremost, since hair dye is color dyes, it will eventually fade.
+First and foremost, since hair dye is a color dye, it will eventually fade.
 The color will fade better if your hair reaches a minimum of 10 percent of its natural length.
 It should be about eight months before you can safely dye your hair again.
-You can use temporary hair dye, but only if you're comfortable letting your hair grow out.
+You can use temporary hair dye, but only if you’re comfortable letting your hair grow out.
 Tips for removing dark hair dye: The easiest way to remove hair dye is to put cold water into a bowl, dip a cotton swab into the dye, and apply it to your hair.
 Rinse with cold water.
 Several shampoos and conditioners are available to remove color, but this method is perfect for those on a budget.

 Things to do during